FPS Maths Curriculum Statement

 Lessons across school typically start with a fluency activity/warm up that builds on previous learning During these sessions’ children will revisit previous teaching not only from the topic currently being taught but also from previous learning.
 The use of fluency slides as a morning/register activity allow children to move at their own pace, using their preferred methods.
 The main lesson input is modelled by the teacher and a number of examples are worked through as a group.
 Children are then encouraged to work independently with scaffolding to support.
 Concrete apparatus is available to them.
 Children who have mastered the activity will have the opportunity to further the depth of learning by completing greater dept challenges.

 In the EYFS, a planning document has been developed especially for early years and reception, linking the White Rose reception guidance and Numberblocks (NCTEM) to give children the foundation and skills they need to progress with their maths and prepare them for maths in year 1.
-All children have a daily maths session in order to develop their mathematical understanding to meet the needs of the EYFS Early Learning Goals; the two strands of Mathematics taught in the EYFS are Numbers and Shape, Space and Measure.
-Each session begins with a fluency fact focus and then moves onto the main part of the session where we work on a number a week, within which pupils are taught to make connections and apply their understanding of mathematical concepts.
+All children have a daily maths session in order to develop their mathematical understanding to meet the needs of the EYFS Early Learning Goals; the two strands of Mathematics taught in the EYFS are Numbers and Numerical Pattern.
+Each session begins with a fluency fact focus and then moves onto the main part of the session, within which pupils are taught to make connections and apply their understanding of mathematical concepts.
 To challenge children further, we often have a maths challenge group which supports children in extending their learning; often applying the new skills taught in a context or as a problem.
 Due to the nature of the EYFS curriculum, there are lots of opportunities for retrieval; revisiting topics throughout each term and using the continuous provision to practise and apply skills taught in lessons.

 Flintham Fluency Facts